 1 This figure is indicative and gross of flat fee.
 The indicative current equity yield is the sum of two yield sources: 1) dividends paid by the companies the Fund currently holds.
 2) premiums received from selling call options on the stocks held in the Fund.
 The dividend yield portion is based on the dividends of the previous year paid by the companies held in the Fund (irrespective of whether the stock was held at the date the dividend was paid).
 The portion of yield derived from option premiums is based on the annualized sum of option premiums collected over the past 12 months.
-The final equity yield can deviate significantly from the indicative current equity yield due to changes in company earnings, dividends, stock prices, option premiums set.
-The equit pield, net of fund fees, will be distributed.
-2 As at 17.07.2024, without transaction costs 1 This figure is indicative and gross of flat fee.
-The indicative current equity
+The final equity yield can deviate significantly from the indicative current equity yield due to changes in company earlings, dividends, stock prices, option premiums etc. The equity yield from the income sources) should not be confused with the overall fund performance that may be subject to fluctuations in value (equity market risk).
+In distributing share classes, the equity yield, net of fund fees, will be distributed.

+2 As at 17.07.2024, without transaction costs

-Performance (basis EUR, net of fees)
+Performance (basis USD, net of fees)1